Aetna Medicare Advantage Plans Review

 HMO D-SNP

-Aetna’s HMO Dual Eligible Special Needs Plan (D-SNP) is only available to people who are eligible for both Medicare and Medicaid.
-These plans are often better for beneficiaries with disabilities, low fixed incomes, or both.
+Aetna’s HMO dual-eligible special needs plan (D-SNP) is available only to people who are eligible for both Medicare and Medicaid.
+These plans are often better for beneficiaries with disabilities, low fixed incomes or both.
 Typically, a D-SNP plan covers more and requires fewer out-of-pocket costs than a standard HMO or HMO-POS plan.

 PPO